AlexCarusoFan4/WinyamaDroneYard/README.md

 If you do not provide one, it will use the provided one in the top level of the S3 bucket by default.

-You can also optionally provide a ground control point (GCP) file (https://docs.opendronemap.org/gcp/).
+There is support for providing a ground control point (GCP) file (https://docs.opendronemap.org/gcp/) and custom boundary (https://docs.opendronemap.org/arguments/boundary/).

+The files must be named gcp-list.txt and boundary.json respectively.

 Once all your images are uploaded, upload an empty file named `dispatch` to the folder.